riplrt/riplrt.github.io/_posts/2019-01-04-opioid-epidemic.md

 ---
 layout: post
 title: Battle of the Opioid Epidemic!
-subtitle: In just 5 minutes, gain more knowledge about the opioid crisis
+subtitle: In just 5 minutes, additional knowledge about the opioid crisis
 ---

 *By Hayat Srour*